 After a person has died, a legal document needs to be obtained before the money and property that make up the deceased's estate can be released.
 This document is called a ‘confirmation paper’ or 'confirmation' for short.

-What is a grant of confirmation?
+What is confirmation?

 Who administers the estate?